Did you know: a leaky gut could be behind your chronic fatigue.

-Remember how I said that the tight junctions of your gut are composed of specific cells called endothelial cells?
+Remember how I said that endothelial cells make up the tight junctions of your gut?

 Well, zonulin and occludin are the building blocks of those tight junctions.
-(3, 4) If you have antibodies to either zonulin or occludin, it indicates that the normal regulation of your tight junctions is compromised.
-It also suggests that your tight junctions are breaking down due to an autoimmune mechanism.
+(3, 4) If you have antibodies to either zonulin or occludin, your tight junctions won’t work properly.
+They could also be breaking down due to an autoimmune mechanism.
 This could be triggered by environmental factors like infections, toxic chemicals, and even dietary proteins and peptides.
 (5, 6, 7)

 To summarize, if you have antibodies to occludin or zonulin, you have a leaky gut.
 This will often precede a diagnosis of autoimmunity or chronic fatigue.
 (8) If you have a first degree relative with autoimmunity or CFS, I strongly encourage you to check the health of your gut!
 Fixing it now will help prevent the development of chronic fatigue or autoimmune illness.

-LPS is a component of the surface membrane of bacteria found in your gastrointestinal tract.
-It is totally normal to find these inside your GI tract.
+The bacteria in your GI tract contain LPS.
+Therefore, it is totally normal to find LPS inside your GI tract.
 It is not at all normal to find these in your blood.
 If you do find them in your blood, it is likely that you have a leaky gut.

-LPS increases the charge of the bacterial membrane and promotes the upregulation of pro-inflammatory responses by your immune system.
-(9, 10) If you have LPS antibodies in your blood, you’re going to experience a very strong activation of your immune system.
-(11) Think, chronic levels of inflammation.
+If you have LPS antibodies in your blood, your immune system is going to be working overtime.
+(9) Think, chronic levels of inflammation.
 This is something you’re going to want to remedy should you be fighting chronic fatigue syndrome.

 How a leaky gut is connected to chronic fatigue

 Some studies suggest that leaky gut causes chronic fatigue.
 (12) I’m not convinced leaky gut is the cause of CFS.
 I’m also not sure if leaky gut increases the risk of developing chronic fatigue or if chronic fatigue increases the risk of developing a leaky gut.
-Confusion aside, it really doesn’t matter.
-You can safely conclude that there is a connection between leaky gut and chronic fatigue.
-It may not be a causal relationship.
-But improving your gut function will improve your energy levels.
+But confusion aside, it really doesn’t matter.
+There is definitely a connection between leaky gut and chronic fatigue.
+And improving your gut function will improve your energy levels.

 You know that a leaky gut increases inflammation in your body.
 And you know that inflammation is linked to adrenal fatigue and chronic fatigue.
-Heck, those with chronic fatigue syndrome are often found to have multiple markers for gut inflammation outside of healthy reference ranges.
+Heck, people with chronic fatigue syndrome often have multiple markers for gut inflammation outside of healthy reference ranges.
 (13) This is likely why there are so many cases of IBS connected to chronic fatigue syndrome.

-Those with chronic fatigue syndrome have been shown to have elevated levels of lipopolysaccharides (LPS).
+People with chronic fatigue syndrome also have elevated levels of lipopolysaccharides (LPS).
 (14, 15, 16) Remember, if you have elevated levels of LPS in your blood, not only is your gut leaking but you also are likely to have a chronic inflammatory response.
-Elevated LPS levels on their own is not a conclusive diagnosis for leaky gut.
-You’d also want to see antibodies to the actomyosin network as well as zonulin/occludin.
-But the probability of there being a leaky gut is very high.

 How to heal a leaky gut